Auburn/FastNoiseLite/JavaScript/README.md

 ### BYO Vector2 / Vector3 classes

-The DomainWarp method takes in and modifies a `Vector2 | Vector3` instance, but this library does not provide implementations of Vector classes.
+The DomainWarp method takes in a `Vector2 | Vector3` instance, but this library does not provide implementations of Vector classes.

 You can use Vector classes from any other math library (like three.js), or just plain objects.
 Anything with x, y propeties (for 2D) or x, y, z properties (for 3D) will work.
 Input vectors are treated as 3D if they have a `z` property.